 I considered the potentially disqualifying and mitigating conditions in light of the facts and circumstances surrounding this case.
-Applicant is a 52-year-old woman, who has worked for a defense contractor since 2010.
-Her history of financial problems began prior to 2006.
-In March 2016 DoD placed her on notice that her answer to the SOR failed to include evidence that her financial obligations were resolved or being responsibly managed, and, that similar problems were unlikely to recur.
+Applicant is a 64-year-old man, who has been fully employed since 2009, but continues to have significant financial problems.
+He failed to submit sufficient information that his financial obligations are being responsibly managed and that similar problems are unlikely to recur.
 Overall, the record evidence leaves me with questions as to Applicant's eligibility and suitability for a public trust position.
-For these reasons, I conclude Applicant did not meet her burden to mitigate the trustworthiness concerns arising from her financial problems.
+For these reasons, I conclude Applicant did not meet his burden to mitigate the trustworthiness concerns arising from his financial problems.